 21st September 2015

-The Junipero Serra Festival is celebrated on the third Sunday of the month – September 21st in 2014 – in Petra in honour of Junipero Serra – the founding father of California who was born in the Spanish village in 1713.
-This family-friendly festival incorporates a fair full of food stalls, rides and attractions, as well as a colourful parade with many themed floats.
-Whilst you’re visiting Petra, don’t forget to pop into the Junipero Serra museum to learn more about him.
+The Junipero Serra Festival is celebrated on the third Sunday of the month in Petra in honour of Junipero Serra – the founding father of California who was born in the Spanish village in 1713.
+This family-friendly festival incorporates food stalls and rides, as well as a parade with colourful, themed floats.
+While you’re visiting Petra, don’t forget to pop into the Junipero Serra museum.

 Diada de Catalunya

 Diada de Catalunya is a national public holiday commemorated on September 11th throughout the Balearic islands.
 The day commemorates the Siege of Barcelona and when Catalan troops were forced to surrender to the Castilian forces of France and Philip V of Spain of September 11th in 1714.

 On this day, museums and galleries throughout Palma open their doors to the public for free from 7pm until midnight.
 Almost all the venues boast new exhibitions by famous artists and even offer adults free cava as they browse the displays.
 Previous exhibited artists include Joan Salo, whose vibrant artworks are contemporary and incredibly striking.
 Furthermore, the streets of the capital's historic quarter come to life with theatrical performances, and singers, dancers, musicians and actors putting on lively shows throughout the evening.